SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 - Throws an error if this.SEND_CHECK_INTERVAL is not a number
 - Throws an error if this.EI_CHAINLINKURL is not a valid URL
 - Throws an error if this.CREDENTIALS_FILE does not exist
-- Throws an error if this.DB_FILE does not exist
+- Throws an error if this.DB_FILE is empty

 <b>
 <div id='monitorenvjs'></div>